Skip to the content.

 My work focuses on African languages, and I combine fieldwork, formal grammatical analysis, and neural modeling to build computational systems grounded in real linguistic structure.

 I am currently leading a multi-year ELDP-sponsored documentation project on Uneme, an underdescribed Nigerian language.
-I am developing a multimodal corpora, annotation, grammatical description, and an Uneme-English bilingual dictionary.
-I am also working on the influence of genealogical relatedness, phonological similarity, tone systems, and domain variation on cross-lingual transfer in Automatic Speech Recognition (ASR).
+Through this project, I am developing a multimodal corpus, annotation, grammatical description, and an Uneme-English bilingual dictionary.
+I am also training an ASR model for Uneme, and working on the influence of genealogical relatedness, phonological similarity, tone systems, and domain variation on cross-lingual transfer in Automatic Speech Recognition (ASR).

 Research Approach